lochmueller/staticfilecache/Documentation/StaticDynamic/Index.rst

 Nuskool

-A backend user by the name of '_cli_ncstaticfilecache' needs to exist.
+A backend user by the name of '_cli_staticfilecache' needs to exist.
 Create this user before scheduling the task.

 .. code-block:: bash